thiago4go/dapr-workshop/docs/challenge-2/python.md

 dapr run --app-id pizza-store --app-protocol http --app-port 6000 --dapr-http-port 3501 --resources-path ../../resources  -- python3 app.py
 ```

+> [!IMPORTANT]
+> If you are using Consul as a naming resolution service, add `--config ../resources/config/config.yaml` before `-- python3 app.py` on your Dapr run command.

 Open a new terminal window and mode to the _pizza-kitchen_ folder.
 Run the command below:

 ```bash
 dapr run --app-id pizza-kitchen --app-protocol http --app-port 6001 --dapr-http-port 3502  -- python3 app.py
 ```

+> [!IMPORTANT]
+> If you are using Consul as a naming resolution service, add `--config ../resources/config/config.yaml` before `-- python3 app.py` on your Dapr run command.

 #### Testing the service